 Our ultimate goal is to build, restore or acquire one day a Tall Ship to run sail training and educational programs at sea all year round for Caribbean and other youth...

-Years ago, we've started the project to build our own sail training vessel and we've commissioned No Limits Yachts to manage the design and the building in case we could find the funding.
+Years ago, we've started a project to build our own sail training vessel and we had commissioned No Limits Yachts to manage the design and the building in case we could find the funding.

 At that time, we wanted to name the vessel:

 Well know naval architect Olivier Van Meer made the designs and we had a lot of the calculations done already.

 We've spend quite some money in all the preparations, designs, calculations, meetings and brainstorming.

 The latest drawings for the project of the Sail Training Tall ship had been finished.

 Meetings with the director of No Limits Yachts who started the Tall Ship project together with project leader Harry Klein from Klein Management Consultancy, and naval architect Olivier F. Van Meer and Klaas Huizinga in Enkhuizen Holland, resulted in many changes over a three year period and a great final result.